HermanL02/WarwickUniversity-Notes/202401/Script.md

 - Censorship of COVID-19 Policies
 - Control over Messaging Platforms
 ## The Risks of False Positive
-- 471/4192 are misclassified photos in Ireland
+- Only 20% is confirmed as CSAM content, more than 10% are confirmed as misclassified photos in Ireland
 - Case of Misclassified CSAM: Innocuous Family Photos
 - Data Handling Disparities: Consumer Ignorance vs. Corporate Practices
 ## Inequality between Person and Company